Live now · readers are leaving notes

 Book club is weeks away.

 What if that connection had a home?
 Not a chat.
 Not a spoiler.
-The exact feeling you had, waiting at the exact page.
-For the person who's ready to feel it too.
+The exact feeling you had, waiting at the exact page, for the person who's ready to feel it too.

 This is inkwool.